 The Palomino Islands are located in the province of Callao.
-These famous touristic islands are home to a large population of sea lions and seabirds.
+These famous touristic islands are home to many sea lions and seabirds.
 To arrive at these islands, you need to travel to Callo first, then travel by boat for 40 minutes to arrive at the area.

 You will need a whole day to visit Caral with a private van and a tour guide.
-First, you need to drive for 3.5 hours to the Valley of Supe, where Caral is located.
+First, you must drive for 3.5 hours to the Valley of Supe, where Caral is located.
 You can visit Huacho for lunch and visit the beach on the way back.

 Peru is one of the best culinary destinations globally, and Lima is home to a few of the world's best restaurants.
 Spend a beautiful morning exploring the local markets and preparing the most famous Peruvian dishes like ceviche.

 Lima, City Tour By Night + Magic Water Circuit